St. Louis Business Journal Names CarShield as a Top Privately Held Company

+In 2017, the St. Louis Business Journal recognized CarShield as one of the top 150 privately held companies in St. Louis!
+Out of 150 included businesses, the company was ranked at number 121.
 CarShield, which sells extended auto repair service contracts, started more aggressively targeting customers through various marketing channels and grew revenue in 2016 to $146 million, up about 9 percent from 2015.

 The St. Peters-based company bought more television air time, brought on professional football Hall of Famer Mike Ditka as a spokesman and bought the naming rights to the former T.R.
 Hughes Ballpark, the minor league baseball stadium in St. Charles County that is home to the River City Rascals.
 The stadium is now called CarShield Field.

 “We really opened up our marketing channels and now we have a great marketing mix,” said Mark Travis, who co-owns and leads the company.

 CarShield’s service plans are designed to pick up where consumers’ extended warranties drop off or fill in gaps in coverage.
 Unlike insurance, which normally covers just collision or accidental damage to vehicles, CarShield covers the mechanical parts of a customer’s car.